fullstack-development/blockchain-wiki-en/concepts/bridges/README.md

 ![domain-to-domain](./img/domain-to-domain.png)

 At the same time, **Domain A** cannot simply send a message through the channel to **Domain B** and receive confirmation from **Domain B** that the message was delivered.
 This is a one-way communication.
-Therefore,
+Therefore, a third party is necessary — verifiers.

 ![verifiers](./img/verifiers.png)